aviumlabs/phoenix-compose/README.md

 The src directory is empty until `docker compose up` is run.
-On the first run of `docker compose up`, the src directory is bind mounted into the phoenix framework application (app) container.
+On the first run of `docker compose up`, the src directory is bind mounted into the Phoenix Framework application (app) container.

 The Phoenix Framework phx.new command is automatically run and the src